 Azores Islands and Unique Traditions Of Furnas

 Case in point is the enchanting village of Furnas on the main island of Sao Miguel.
 Set inland from the southeastern coast, Furnas is nestled in a valley renown for both its verdant charm and active geology.
 Among Furnas' myriad manifestations of the area's volcanic origins are dozens of thermal mineral baths, each with different properties, and a mystical crater lake, Lagoa das Furnas.

-Just beyond the lake, a road leads to a belvedere, from which there is a spectacular view of Furnas, looking like a Mediterranean-style Brigadoon, with the red-tiled rooftops of its whitewashed stone buildings visible through atmospheric mist.
+Just beyond the lake, a road leads to a belvedere, from which there is a spectacular view of Furnas, looking like a Mediterranean-style Brigadoon, with the red-tiled rooftops of its whitewashed stone buildings visible through the atmospheric mist.

 Further down the ribbon of road is a lunar landscape where muddy holes in the scorched earth belch plumes of smoke, and scores of men with hoes tend anthill-shaped mounds.
 At 12:30 pm sharp, pairs of the men tunnel through the piles of dirt to extract huge covered metal pots buried below; each duo carries off their bounty to a cheering crowd.
 The scene seems an unlikely setting for preparation of a cultural and gastronomic treat but no visit to Furnas is complete without savoring a lunch of Cozido das Furnas, a traditional Azores stew cooked underground for eight hours with volcanic heat.

 Minutes from these subterranean ovens, the elegant dining room of Terra Nostra Garden Hotel provides a refined atmosphere to enjoy the earthy local dish of pork, beef, cabbage, kale, potatoes, carrots, chicken and chouriço sausage; the Art Deco gourmet restaurant also offers other fare from an eclectic menu.